osstech-jp/mailman/src/mailman/rules/docs/dmarc-moderation.rst

 DMARC moderation
 ================

-This rule is different from others in that it never matches bucause a match would cause the message to be held.
-The rule looks at the list's dmarc_moderation_policy and if it is other than 'none', it checks the domain of the From: address for a DMARC policy and depending on settings may reject or discard the message or just flag in for the dmarc handler to apply DMARC mitigations to the message.
+This rule only matches in order to jump to the moderation chain to reject or discard the message.
+The rule looks at the list's dmarc_moderation_policy and if it is other than 'none', it checks the domain of the From: address for a DMARC policy and depending on settings may reject or discard the message or just flag it for the dmarc handler to apply DMARC mitigations to the message.

     >>> mlist = create_list('_xtest@example.com')
     >>> rule = config.rules['dmarc-moderation']
     >>> print(rule.name)
     dmarc-moderation

+First we set up a mock patcher to return predictable responses to DNS lookups.
+This returns p=reject for the example.biz domain and not for any others.

+    >>> from mailman.rules.tests.test_dmarc import get_dns_resolver
+    >>> patcher = get_dns_resolver()

 A message From: a domain without a DMARC policy does not set any flags.